smgitner/nppa-bop-hybrid/README.md

 │   └── customizer.php         # Customizer options
 ├── partials/                   # Template partials
 ├── page-templates/            # Custom page templates
-└── ...
+├── unused_backups_off/        # Backup files (not in use, excluded from git) └── ...
 ```

+**Note**: The `unused_backups_off/` directory contains backup files and old versions that are no longer used.
+This directory is excluded from version control to keep the repository clean.

 ## Changelog